To provide education and empower Ugandan families to break the cycle of generational poverty.

-We envision a day when all Ugandan households, working together in mutual understanding and collaboration with Government, Non-Profit Organisations (both within and outside Uganda), and business sector, will earn a minimum annual income of at least UGX 35,000,000 (USD 10,000), enabling them to access basic needs such as shelter, food, clothing, health, education and a decent form of transport.
+We envision a day when all Ugandan households will earn a minimum annual income of at least UGX 35,000,000 (USD 10,000), to meet their basic needs such as shelter, healthcare, food, clothing, and education to live healthy, and dignified lives.

 My childhood memories are only a reflection of mom’s visits before she passed on because I was welcomed into my new home at the age of 4 years.
 For twelve years now, my life has been shaped and every day I wake up aspiring for a bright future.
 Looking at my childhood pictures, I can confirm that there is always light at the end of the tunnel.
 I am a proud girl who never stops smiling because of the joy that I have in my life and the future ahead of me.

 “When I joined the Bright Heart Children family, I was so shy and I used to fear people.
 I am now confident and I make sure that I put my point forward when need be.
 This is all because of the Bright Heart Principles that are part of my life.”